 This is Andrea’s Mt.
-Kilimanjaro Tiny House that she turned into home sweet home.
+Kilimanjaro Tiny House that she turned into a home sweet home.

-We posted this house in it’s “out of the factory” state a couple weeks ago, and Andrea saw it on Facebook and told us it was her house!
+We posted this house in its “out of the factory” state a couple of weeks ago, and Andrea saw it on Facebook and told us it was her house!
 So now you can see how she made it home.
 This transformation just goes to show how personal touches really make a house, a home!
-She added railings, a storage staircase and her favorite books.
+She added railings, a storage staircase, and her favorite books.
 Enjoy!

 I’m a teacher in an area of California where houses are ridiculously expensive (Santa Cruz and Santa Clara County).
 A tiny house was my best option for a house of my own.
 I have it on my cousin’s property, which used to belong to my grandma.
 I love that my rent helps them keep the family farm and keeps me close to family.